The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: Collaborative Interdisciplinary Research with Animal-AI

-Most similar to the Animal-AI Environment in scope and focus are DeepMind Lab \cite{beattie2016deepmind} (see also \cite{leibo2018psychlab}) and the Minecraft-based builds MineRL \cite{guss2021minerl} and Malmo \cite{johnson2016malmo,hafner2023mastering}.
+Most similar to the Animal-AI Environment in scope and focus are DeepMind Lab, MiniWorld, and the Minecraft-based builds MineRL and Malm\"{o}.
 DeepMind Lab is an environment for training and testing autonomous agents on a range of tasks.
-It is designed to have convincing three-dimensional physics and simple visuals, similar to Animal-AI 3.
+It is designed to have convincing three-dimensional physics and simple visuals, similar to the Animal-AI Environment.
 It was designed to facilitate research on general and autonomous agents, and to build tests inspired by neuroscience.
-Indeed, DeepMind Lab has been used to study exploration and learning in young children, inspired by work in developmental psychology \cite{kosoy2020exploring}.
-Malmo and MineRL are similar to DeepMind Lab and Animal-AI 3 in having a sophisticated physics engine and a definable ontology (i.e., blocks of different kinds that can populate the world).
-Malmo, MineRL, and DeepMind Lab are suited to large-scale exploration and navigation tasks.
-Animal-AI 3 complements this by focusing on behavioural tests of spatial and physical reasoning.
-It is also specifically designed to create tests from comparative cognition research, which no other environment has been designed to do.
+Indeed, DeepMind Lab has been used to study exploration and learning in young children, inspired by work in developmental psychology (\cite{kosoy2020exploring}), as well as to improve reinforcement learning architectures (\cite{leibo2018psychlab}).
+However, DeepMind Lab requires experiments to be designed in Lua, a language that is much less familiar to researchers than Python, which is how users interact with the Animal-AI Environment (see \cite{chevalier2024minigrid}).
+Minecraft-based builds are similar to DeepMind Lab and the Animal-AI Environment in having a sophisticated physics engine and a definable ontology (i.e., blocks of different kinds that can populate the world).
+MiniWorld offers a three-dimensional environment with realistic physics for building customisable experiments for reinforcement learning systems.
+However, none of these environments are directly targeting comparative cognition research.
+The ontology of the Animal-AI Environment has been designed by comparative cognitive scientists to offer objects that are directly relevant to the methodologies of non-human animal behaviour research, including buttons, ramps, decaying and ripening rewards, and tools.

-Animal-AI 3 occupies a niche among existing environments for embodied and autonomous agents, by seeking to serve research at the intersection of cognitive science and AI.